ShiqiangLang/SpaceVista/dataset/readme.md

 # Disk Requirement

-Chunks for `.tar.gz` is `202GB`
+Chunks for `.tar.gz` are `202GB` in total.

-After uncompressing, preview data requires `215GB`.
+After uncompressing, the preview data requires `215GB`.
 These are frames with the original resolutions from the source datasets, which are later normalized to the same resolution during training.

 ```
 110GB — ./DL3DV_frames